strontic/strontic.github.io/xcyclopedia/library/setup.exe-54A14F2C14537FA57BB31F52080733F4.md

 ## Possible Misuse

 *The following table contains possible examples of `setup.exe` being misused.
-While this file is **not** malicious, its legitimate functionality can by abused for malicious purposes.*
+While `setup.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --